oslokommune/okctl/userdocs/src/getting-started/prerequisites.md

 ## Create a new GitHub repository

-Go to github.com/oslokommune and create a new **private** git repository.
+Go to github.com/oslokommune and create a new **private or internal** git repository.

 :information_source: This repository will be used by okctl to store infrastructure-as-code, which means files containing various configuration for your up-and-coming cluster.